DomVinyard/tiptap-test/templates/next-block-editor-app/public/lessons/10-managing-context.md

 ## Next Steps

-In the next lesson, we'll explore If/Else & Loops – how to add logic and repetition to your flows.
+In the next lesson, we'll explore Conditions & Loops – how to add logic and repetition to your flows.
 You'll learn to create dynamic, intelligent applications that can make decisions and repeat tasks as needed!